Senate GOP leader Mitch McConnell can continue with his work schedule, congressional physician says

 WASHINGTON (AP) — The attending physician to Congress said Thursday that he had cleared Senate Republican leader Mitch McConnell to continue with his planned schedule after evaluating an incident in which McConnell appeared to freeze up at an event in Kentucky.

-But the health episode — his second in public this summer — has fueled concern among Republican senators and intense speculation about his ability to remain as leader.
+But the health episode — his second in public this summer — has fueled quiet concern among Republican senators and intense speculation about his ability to remain as leader.
+The famously guarded McConnell called several of his deputies in leadership after the Wednesday health episode.
+But the longest-serving Senate party leader is still revealing little about his health condition, even to his closest colleagues.

-McConnell, 81, remained silent for about 30 seconds during a news conference Wednesday, almost a month after a similar incident in Washington.
+McConnell, 81, appeared to freeze up and remained silent for about 30 seconds during a news conference Wednesday, almost a month after a similar incident in Washington.
 In March, McConnell suffered a concussion and broke a rib after falling and hitting his head after a dinner event at a hotel.

-Dr. Brian Monahan, the congressional physician, released a brief statement saying that he had consulted with McConnell and his neurology team and cleared the senator to continue with his schedule.
+The Kentucky Republican’s office released a statement from Dr. Brian Monahan saying that he had consulted with McConnell and his neurology team and cleared the senator to continue with his schedule.
+He did not say if he had examined McConnell personally, and he did not provide any additional details or a diagnosis.

-“Occasional lightheadedness is not uncommon in concussion recovery and can also be expected as a result of dehydration,” Monahan said.
+“After evaluating yesterday’s incident, I have informed Leader McConnell that he is medically clear to continue with his schedule as planned,” the short statement read.
+“Occasional lightheadedness is not uncommon in concussion recovery and can also be expected as a result of dehydration.”

-The Senate is scheduled to convene next week after an August break.

-McConnell’s office had said after the Wednesday incident that he was feeling “momentarily lightheaded.”
+McConnell’s office has only said that he was feeling “momentarily lightheaded” when he froze up on Wednesday.
+An aide eventually came to his assistance and repeated questions for him, and he gave brief answers before leaving the room.
+The episode was strikingly similar to the incident in July, when he froze mid-sentence for around 20 seconds before fellow Republicans and an aide came to his assistance and led him back to his office.
+He then returned to the news conference and answered additional questions.

 President Joe Biden said he spoke to McConnell on Thursday and the senator “was his old self on the telephone.”